Focus on you

 Visit Breadquarters for additional details.

 Bread Financial recognizes the physical, emotional, psychological and financial demands of childbirth and parenting.
 Periods of leave are important for the well-being of both parents and children.
-Beginning in 2025, we’re enhancing our paid parental leave from six weeks to eight weeks.
-All eight weeks are paid by Bread Financial at 100%.
+We’re enhancing our paid parental leave from eight weeks to 10 weeks.
+All 10 weeks are paid by Bread Financial at 100%.

-Eligible associates may take up to eight weeks of paid parental leave for a birth or adoption that takes place on or after Jan.
-1, 2025.
+Eligible associates may take up to 10 weeks of paid parental leave for a birth or adoption.

 Benefits may end at retirement age or after 24 months for mental and nervous conditions.
 These benefits are subject to offsets, such as Social Security and Workers’ Compensation.

-The basic LTD provides eligible associates 50% of their monthly earnings, up to a maximum benefit of $10,000/month.
+The basic LTD provides eligible associates 50% of your monthly earnings, up to a maximum benefit of $10,000/month.

-An optional LTD buy-up option is available.
-It covers 60% of your monthly earnings up to a maximum benefit of $15,000/month.
+Optional buy-up LTD is available and covers 60% of your monthly earnings up to a maximum benefit of $15,000/month.
+Premiums will decrease slightly in 2026.

 Long-term disability (LTD)

-Here’s an example of how a birthing mom at Bread Financial can benefit from both short-term disability and the eight weeks of paid parental leave.
+Here’s an example of how a birthing mom at Bread Financial can benefit from both short-term disability and the 10 weeks of paid parental leave.

 wk 1